michaeloconnelliii/Ciphers/README.md

 #### Vigenere Cipher
 * "Polyalphabetic substitution cipher", but that's not very helpful for most readers.
 Let's use an example instead.
 We need a phrase to encrypt (as usual), a keyword, and a "tableau".
 Let's define "tableau" and then describe the algorithm.

 * A "tableau" is a 26 x 26 matrix where each row is a caesar cipher alphabet incrementally shifted.
-The first row has a shift of 0, the next has a shift of 1 and so on.
+The first row has a shift of 0, the next has a shift of 1 and so on. <br>
 ![ScreenShot](/screenshots/tableau.png)

 1. Repeat the keyword above the text: